carpentries-incubator/machine-learning-novice-sklearn/_episodes/06-dimensionality-reduction.md

 ### t-distributed Stochastic Neighbor Embedding (t-SNE)

 t-SNE is a powerful example of manifold learning - a non-deterministic non-linear approach to dimensionality reduction.
 Manifold learning tasks are based on the idea that the dimension of many datasets is artificially high.
-This is likely the case for our MNIST dataset, as many of the corner pixels are unlikely to contain digit data and thus unlikely to contribute meaningful information to our dataset.
+This is likely the case for our MNIST dataset, as the corner pixels of our images are unlikely to contain digit data, and thus those dimensions are almost negligable compared with others.

 The versatility of the algorithm in transforming the underlying structural information into lower-order projections makes t-SNE applicable to a wide range of research domains.